mulderp/pinboard-grid/README.md

 You can either run:

-a) bundle.js: Use this generate the grid from a script
+* bundle.js: Use this to generate a grid from a script

-b) bundle-require.js: Use this to generate the grid interactively from the Node shell
+* bundle-require.js: Use this to generate the grid interactively from the Node shell

 For this demo, load bundle-require.js and run in the browser console: